 Getting to Luang Prabang by Road

 For travelers already exploring the Laotian landscape, it could be easier and more cost-effective to travel to the city by road.
 The journey to Luang Prabang from Vientiane by bus however, is approximately 10 hours.
-The road conditions on the trip are also less than ideal and can be quite bumpy at times.
+The road conditions on this Laos trip are also less than ideal and can be quite bumpy at times.